 Grill them, cut side down, for about 5 minutes, then flip and grill the other side for about 5 more minutes.
 Serve with the remoulade sauce below, or your favorite dipping sauce and enjoy!

-My verdict: These were great!
+These were great!
 Absolutely worth doing over charcoal, and definitely worth grilling!
 This may sound silly, but it’s awfully nice to have the chokes already removed so you can just zip though them.
 My quick version of a remoulade may or may not be terribly authentic, but it sure tasted good!
 I think it’s one of those things that takes well to improvisation.
 Probably having some homemade mayo helped too, but by this point I hope I’ve convinced you ages ago that it’s the only way to go.

 - 3/4 cup mayonnaise (preferably homemade)

 - 1 tablespoon chives, finely minced (or scallions)